-The directors have assessed the recoverability of the amount receivable from GMR Infrastructure (Overseas) Limited and have come to the opinion that the amount receivable will not be recovered, as a result the amount receivable of USD 34,190,209 has been fully impaired during the year 2020.
-The directors have assessed the recoverability of the amount receivables and are of the opinion the amount receivables will be recovered, as a result no impairment was made during the year ended 31 December 2021.
+The directors have assessed the recoverability of the amount receivable from GMR Infrastructure (Overseas) Limited and have come to the opinion that the amount receivable will be recovered.
+As a result, a reversal of impairment and repayment of USD 180,000 was made during the year ended 31 December 2021.
+During the year ended 31 December 2022 a reversal of impairment and repayment of USD 19,920,000 was made.